Northland's number of positive Covid-19 cases has increased to 17 as the national tally hits 1106.

 Bloomfield said 176 cases had recovered and 13 people were in hospital, three of them in intensive care.
 One of the three was in a critical condition.

-The total number of lab tests done to date was just under 40,000 with 3709 being conducted yesterday.
+The total number of lab tests done nationally as at yesterday was just under 40,000 with 3709 being conducted yesterday.

 Bloomfield said 43 per cent of cases had a direct link to international travel, 38 per cent related to contact with a confirmed case and 2 per cent were due to community transmission.
 The rest were under investigation with many expected to be due to community transmission.

-The Auckland, Waikato and Southern district health boards had the highest number of cases and the most cases under investigation, Bloomfield said.
+The Auckland-Metro, Waikato and Southern district health boards had the highest number of cases and the most cases under investigation, Bloomfield said.

 When asked about the Kaikohe New World staff member who tested positive recently, Bloomfield said he didn't have specifics on the case but said people should feel confident shopping there as the person would be in self-isolation.